atakanaltok/awesome-useful-websites/README.md

 * <https://hovancik.net/stretchly/> - Cross-platform open source app that reminds you to take breaks when working on your compute
 * <https://www.timeanddate.com/> - Calendars, clocks, and many more
 * <https://time.is/> - Displays exact, official atomic clock time for any time zone (more than 7 million locations) in 51 languages
+* <https://www.when2meet.com/> - Find the best time for a group to meet.
+When2meet is a free service.
+Anyone can create and participate in availability surveys at no cost

 ### To Do